 - Red wine: Wild boar meat and red wine pairs really well to make a good stew.
-First of all, the red wine tenderises the meat and adds lots of flavour to the sauce of the stew.
-While wild boar has an intense and strong flavour, a good red wine will equally match this taste.
+First of all, the red wine tenderises the meat and adds lots of flavor to the sauce of the stew.
+While wild boar has an intense and strong flavor, a good red wine will equally match this taste.
 Use a good quality red wine.

-- Onions: Use a few onions to give this stew lots of flavour.
+- Onions: Use a few onions to give this stew lots of flavor.